hmcts/finrem-ccd-definitions/README.md

 ## LEFT TO DO BEFORE GO LIVE

+- Fix functional tests to work for FR
 - Create confluence page for Judges information - update ReadMe to reflect this
-- Unskip two skipped tests (UserRoleStateAuth.test.js) and confirm behaviour for both consented and contested with Harry/Jakub
-- Upload to AAT/DEMO and confirm everything still works etc
 - Extend to also handle Exception Record config?